kalenhoneyfield/FSJS-Techdegree-ProjectFive/README.md

 # FSJS-Techdegree-ProjectFive
 Project Five of the Full Stack JavaScript Techdegree course work via Treehouse

-I'm going for exceeds expectations in all catagories
+I'm going for exceeds expectations in all categories

 - Employees can be filtered by name in the search box, simply start typing
 - The modal box's prev and next buttons function as intended(switching back and forth between employees), even when you have filtered employees via search